sudojunior/sudojunior.github.io/projects/hack-n-slash.md

 The service itself was built over a weekend (24th - 27th September) in collaboration with [Snazzah](https://snazzah.com) with their experience in slash commands and continued maintenance on [slash-create](https://slash-create.js.org/#/).

-At the time of writing this, the service does not have any limits except those provided by the API, and makes use of [redis](https://redis.io/) as a storage for the registered commands; along with [Tempura](https://github.com/lukeed/tempura) providing the logicial content flow.
+At the time of writing this, the service does not have any limits except those provided by the API, and makes use of [redis](https://redis.io/) as a storage for the registered commands; along with [Tempura](https://github.com/lukeed/tempura) providing the logical content flow (which is currently broken).

 Future deployments may include any of the following features (with attributed links where appropriate):